 Keep yourself hydrated by drinking a lot of water at regular intervals during the day.
 In fact, begin your day by drinking a glass of water and keep a bottle of this naturally-rejuvenating fluid handy.
 Keep sipping water throughout the day.
 You can also drink pasteurised fruit juices as drinking juices help in removing toxins from the body and prevent bloating.

 Add carrots, apples, oatmeal, leafy vegetables, and pears to your diet as they help in absorbing water from the digestive system.
 Fibre moves the food through the intestines with ease.
 Eating fibre-rich foods will make your bowel movements regular and you won’t feel bloated.
 A word of caution – if your system is not used to eating high fibre foods much, add fibre-rich fruits and vegetables in your diet slowly.

-Instead of eating three full meals a day, you can split them up into six smaller meals over the day.
+Instead of having three heavy meals a day, you can split them up into six smaller meals over the day.
 Eat your meals at a leisurely pace.
-Do not gulp food – chew it properly before taking the next spoonful.
+Do not gulp down the food – chew it properly before taking the next spoonful.
 Also, avoid fried and unhealthy food.

 4. Try Fenugreek Seeds

-Drinking fenugreek seeds infused water is an age-old remedy for gas.
+Drinking water infused with fenugreek seeds is an age-old remedy for gas.
 It is a tried and tested solution to control gas during pregnancy.
 You can take a tablespoon of fenugreek seeds and soak it in a glass of water overnight.
 Filter the seeds from the water and drink the water to reduce flatulence.